 - (a) not more than 30 per cent of the funds of a constituent fund may be invested in debt securities of the same issue; and - (b) all of the funds of a constituent fund may be invested in debt securities of the same issuer so long as they comprise at least 6 different issues. - 4.
 Section 37(2) of the Regulation provides that a capital preservation fund may be invested in, inter alia, debt securities with a remaining maturity period of 1 year or less and that satisfy the minimum short term credit rating set by the Authority, based on the credit rating of the securities as determined by an approved credit rating agency. - 5.
-Section 2 of the Regulation defines "approved credit rating agency" as a credit rating agency approved by the Authority for the purposes of the Regulation. - 6.
-Section 6H of the Mandatory Provident Fund Schemes Ordinance ("the Ordinance") provides that the Authority may issue guidelines for the guidance of approved trustees, service providers and other persons concerned with the Ordinance. - 7.
-The Authority hereby issues guidelines to: - (a) provide guidance in relation to multilateral international agencies; - (b) specify the approved credit rating agencies and minimum credit rating requirements with respect to debt securities; - (c) provide guidance on the interpretation of the credit rating

-- requirements; and - (d) provide guidance on what constitutes "same issue" in respect of debt securities issued or guaranteed by an exempt authority.
+Section 6H of the Mandatory Provident Fund Schemes Ordinance ("the Ordinance") provides that the Authority may issue guidelines for the guidance of approved trustees, service providers and other persons concerned with the Ordinance. - 6.
+The Authority hereby issues guidelines to: - (a) provide guidance in relation to multilateral international agencies; - (b) specify the credit rating agencies approved by the Authority and minimum credit rating requirements with respect to debt securities; - (c) provide guidance on the interpretation of the credit rating requirements; and - (d) provide guidance on what constitutes "same issue" in respect of debt securities issued or guaranteed by an exempt authority.